gwitmond/textproto/README.md

     250+bla/bla
     enz.

-The minus sign is replaces with a plus sign.
+The minus sign is replaced with a plus sign.
 So far for compatibility.
 This package adds the plus sign as a valid multiline indicator.

 Please fork this repository before using.
 I won't accept pull requests.